djeada/Statistics-Notes/notes/basic_concepts/axioms_of_probability.md

 Probabilities represent the likelihood of events, so their values must always be non-negative.

-II. **Unit Measure** states that the probability of the entire sample space \(S\), which contains all possible outcomes of an experiment, is equal to 1:
+II.
+Unit Measure states that the probability of the entire sample space $S$, which contains all possible outcomes of an experiment, is equal to 1:

 $$
 P(S) = 1